LYE-Software/Lang/README.md

 Currently only French is supported with preloaded verbs, as that is the language i am taking right now.
 Past tense, present tense, and future tense all work for French.

-In addition to French, the user can make Custom Verb Sheets using either manually on their PC, or using the Online Creator built into Lang.
+In addition to French, the user can make Custom Verb Sheets either manually on their PC, or using the Online Creator built into Lang.

 *How To Create Custom Verb Sheets:*